cloudmesh-community/book/chapters/msg/mqtt.md

 ### Requirements and Setup

 The setup used three different machines.
-A laptop or a desktop running the MQTT broker, and two raspberry pis configured with raspbean operating system.
+A laptop or a desktop running the MQTT broker, and two raspberry pis configured with raspbian operating system.
 Eclipse Paho MQTT client was setup on each of the raspberry pis [@python-paho-mqtt].
 Additionally all three devices were connected to an isolated local network.